 Because Colgate notifies students of its admission and financial aid decisions at the same time, institutional aid is provided only to those first-year students who have demonstrated need and apply for assistance before an admission decision is made; and aid applicants can be considered for admission only when both their admission and aid applications are complete.

 .
-Colgate cannot guarantee that an otherwise-qualified applicant will receive financial aid if the deadlines are not met.
+Colgate cannot guarantee that an otherwise-qualified applicant will receive institutional aid if the deadlines are not met.
+(Students applying only

 , which is submitted online through the College Scholarship Service (CSS).
 Applicants will be able to complete one application form and have it sent to multiple, participating colleges and universities.
 For additional information, please see the section labeled "Application Requirements" below.
 If a completed tax return is not available by the time of the application deadline, the PROFILE should be submitted using estimates based on the most recent pay stubs and/or financial statements you have on hand.